Technology and Science as Ideology

 Technik und Wissenschaft als Ideologie

 The spread of technology and science has led to the increasing rationalization of society, meaning that more areas of society are subjected to rational decision-making, which has led to the decline of traditional justifications and a growing dominance of rationality in social actions.
-However, some argue that this type of rationality is a form of implicit political domination that serves specific interests and goals.
+Some argue that this type of rationality is a form of implicit political domination that serves specific interests and goals.
 They believe that technology itself is a form of domination and an ideology that needs to be revolutionized to achieve social change.
 This change requires a new science and technology that includes a new definition of technology and a focus on freeing the potential of nature through nurturing and preservation.

 There have been changes in capitalist societies, with the growth of state intervention and the increasing scientificization of technology, which has led to a close alignment between the interests of society and the interests of the system as a whole.
 The result is a perspective in which the development of society is determined by the logics of scientific and technological progress, and the direction and speed of technical progress are not subject to discussion.